 Not the calamity, but the cause of it.
 A man of wisdom would inquire into it, find it out, and understand it.
 But the intimation is, that there was not a wise man among them.
 At least very few.
-There were scarce any that took any notice of these things, or were concerned about them.
+There were scarcely any that took any notice of these things or were concerned about them.

-All of this was spoken by Jeremiah in time for the people to leave before the trouble began.
+All of this was spoken by Jeremiah in time warning the people to leave before the trouble began.
 They had time to repent and then leave, so they would not be caught up in the destruction.
 Those who loved God believed Jeremiah.
 They were the wise men that knew Jeremiah was telling the truth.
 The mouth of God spoke this to all, but the great majority did not heed the warning.
-They stayed for the land to be totally destroyed.
+They stayed and witnessed their land being totally destroyed.
 It appears much of the damage came from fire.

 Jeremiah 9:13 “And the LORD saith, Because they have forsaken my law which I set before them, and have not obeyed my voice, neither walked therein;”

 The Septuagint version adds, “To me”.
-There being no wise and understanding man, nor prophet to take up this affair, and open the cause of it.
-Therefore, the Lord undertakes it himself.
-The question was put to them, but they not answering it, the Lord does.
+There being no wise and understanding man, nor prophet to take up this affair, and look into the cause of it.
+Therefore, the LORD undertakes it Himself.
+The question was put to them, but they not answering it, the LORD does.

 “And have not obeyed my voice”: In the law, and by the prophets.

 “Neither walked therein”: According to it, as the LORD directed: They neither hearkened to the voice of the LORD, nor did as they were instructed by it.